justinxunhengdong/portfolio/docs/assets/md_content/13_AssassinsCreed.md

 # Exploring Assassin's Creed
 ### Exploring the level design of Assassin's Creed

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qGI0rnHjLHU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GbOwQ5oKo-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_A work-in-progress video of the level after around a week of development time._
+_I updated this level while taking a course in level design - I found that my second attempt was far more confident than the first, and executed upon many of the ideas and techniques from the first with greater precision and intent._

 ## Introduction
 The fantasy presented in Assassin's Creed has always fascinated me, but many of the earlier titles, especially _Unity_, failed to resonate with me due to the game's dated open-world design.
 The early-mid 2010s era of open worlds were often criticised for generic open-world design, and perhaps none so much as Ubisoft - in most titles from _Far Cry_ to _Watch Dogs_, the player would enter a world split up into districts, make their way to a tower to unlock the missions within the district, which would all appear as icons on the minimap.
 As a consequence, these worlds were often described as repetitive, formulaic, and devoid of true discovery and surprise, which ultimately led into a relaxation of this open-world template, likely due in no small part to the release of _Breath of the Wild_ and _The Witcher 3_.